zepdev/self-driving-car/README.md

 ## server
 Simple http message collector.
 Gets data from RCcar and stores it in Amazon S3.
-Run it with docker-compose:
+Run on an EC2 instance with docker-compose:

 ```
 $ docker-compose build